cofl/cofl.github.io/src/src/conlang/sketches/2016/march/index.md

 With widespread education, intantaneous communication, and as the result of early colonial policies, there are few dialects.
 The greatest number are found on Anaret itself, in the more rural coastal towns and villages and retreats nestled away in the forests spanning the northern part of the [TODO: continent name] Shield up to the Grey Mountains.
 Many of the earlier colonial worlds Saan is spoken on have developed distinct accents and dialects, but these will be ignored for the most part, save for examples that would be grammatical in them, but not in Standard Saan.

-On Anaret, the most distinct dialect is that of [TODO: translate "Stormwatch"], which may be translated as "Stormwatch", which is spoken on the southernmost headlands of the Blue Coast.
-The village there maintains a quaint, traditional air in the shadow of the [TODO: translate "Stormwatch"] lighthouse, which &mdash; along with its sister-tower across the straight on Em Island &mdash; guided merchant ships for two hundred years prior to the widespread use of a satellite global positioning system ([Nora 2990](#nora2990)).
-According to official censuses in 2960, 2980, and 3000, the [TODO: translate "Stormwatch"] dialect speaking population is stagnant, however, as is the case with the majority of the Anaretian dialects.
+On Anaret, the most distinct dialect is that of Jaaliförmaqh, which may be translated as "Stormwatch", which is spoken on the southernmost headlands of the Blue Coast.
+The village there maintains a quaint, traditional air in the shadow of the Jaaliförmeu lighthouse, which &mdash; along with its sister-tower across the straight on Em Island &mdash; guided merchant ships for two hundred years prior to the widespread use of a satellite global positioning system ([Nora 2990](#nora2990)).
+According to official censuses in 2960, 2980, and 3000, the Jaaliförmaqh dialect speaking population is stagnant, however, as is the case with the majority of the Anaretian dialects.

 On most of the colonial worlds with populations under a billion, the majority of Saan speakers tend to be bilingual or trilingual in the other major languages of the worlds, though again, according to censuses taken every twenty years from 2900 to the present day, these numbers are stagnant or shrinking on almost every world, while the global population of Saan speakers continues to grow at a steady rate.

 ### 1.4 Generic grammar

 Before I move on, I'd like to note some of the basic features of Saan grammar, to prepare you for the coming chapters.
 Saan, similar to its neighbours, is head-initial, though not nearly as strongly so as a language like Suånwe.
 In the general order of its sentences, verbs precede objects, and subjects come at the front of the sentence; other clauses tend to follow the object, save for temporal structures, which generally immediately follow the verb.
-Temporal constructions, and to a lesser extent adverbial constructions, are not fixed in their positions, however, and may move freely about the sentence, bar one location &mdash; they never appear between the subject and the verb&mdash;the only dialects that allow this are the [TODO: trns Stormwatch] dialect and its nearby neighbour, Southern Rural Saan.
+Temporal constructions, and to a lesser extent adverbial constructions, are not fixed in their positions, however, and may move freely about the sentence, bar one location &mdash; they never appear between the subject and the verb&mdash;the only dialects that allow this are the Jaaliförmaqh dialect and its nearby neighbour, Southern Rural Saan.
 Nouns decline for the negative, singular and plural numbers, as well as clusivity, where the inclusive is marked.
 Adjectives are not marked.
 Verbs agree with the person of the subject&mdash;simple subjects may be dropped, and only remain in verb conjugation&mdash;and additionally are marked for one of several tenses.
 More on these will be covered in the sections [Nouns and Adjectives][self_nouns_and_adjectives], [Other Morphology][self_other_morphology], and [Verbs][self_verbs], respectively.

 ## 2. Phonology